nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/nuxeo-platform-user-registration.md

   </extension>
 ```

-You can contribute to the default user registration configuration or add your new configuration by adding a specific&nbsp;`name` attribute in the&nbsp;`configuration` tag.&nbsp;
+You can contribute to the default user registration configuration or add your new configuration by adding a specific `name` attribute in the `configuration` tag.

 {{#> callout type='info' }}